 - Careful with That Axe: P-Orridge dips into this very, very frequently.

-- Covers Always Lie: The title and cover of 20 Jazz Funk Greats, which were deliberately designed to make the album look much more populist than it is.
+- Covers Always Lie: The title and cover of 20 Jazz Funk Greats, which were deliberately designed to make the album look much more innocuous than it is.

 - A Date with Rosie Palms: "Something Came Over Me"(the studio cut), "Five Knuckle Shuffle"